open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Note: SDK SHOULD provide configuration and control for memory availability to optimize usage.
-Aggregators MUST log errors when memory limits are reached and/or data lost occurs due to memory mitigation strategy. (e.g dropping high cardinality attributes).
+Aggregators MUST log errors when memory limits are reached and/or data lost occurs due to memory mitigation strategy. e.g dropping high cardinality attributes.

-An `Aggregator` MUST have access to or given the [View](./sdk.md) configuration so it can be properly configure. e.g. Configure a Sum aggregator for Monoticity and Temporality.
+SDK MUST instantiate and configure aggregator/s based on [View](./sdk.md) configuration. e.g. Create a Sum aggregator with monotonic values and delta temporality (per mapping/routing).

-SDK MUST route measurements to the configured aggregator/s. e.g. SDK expand a measurement's Attributes to key/value pair combinations, and route measurements for each distinct key/value pair combinations to zero or more aggregator/s.
+SDK MUST map/route measurements, based on [View](./sdk.md) configuration, to the configured aggregator/s.
+Each map/route has zero or more instances of aggregators.

+e.g. [View](./sdk.md) configuration specify which Attribute Keys to include, thus creating a map/route per configured Key/Value combination.
+The measurement is routed to each route and its configured aggregator/s.

+e.g. Support for multiple exporters creates a map/route per Exporter.
+The measurement is routed to each route and its configured aggregator/s.

+**Note:** An `Aggregator` instance is scoped to "aggregate" values that result in one metric timeseries (see [Metrics Data Model](./datamodel.md)).
+The SDK (via the [View](./sdk.md) configuration) allows Measurements to map/route into zero or more resulting metric timeseries (aka Aggregators).
+One map/route scheme involve expanding measurement `Attributes` to combinations of keys and values.
+The SDK will facilitate this map/route scheme.
+Thus, SDK will create and configure aggregators and route measurments to these aggregator instances.

 SDK MUST provide aggregators to support the default configured aggregator per instrument kind. e.g. Counter instruments default to a "Sum" aggregator